 Ensiled forages account for the majority of most dairy rations around the world.
 The main purpose for feeding ensiled forages is to preserve and recover organic dry matter, while retaining nutritional value and palatability.
 Proper or improved silage management can have a significant impact on the overall profitability of the dairy.

 Once all measurements are completed, a composite sample is collected and sent to the lab for silage-fermentation analysis.
-Figures 1 and 2 are images of a well-managed bunker.
 This producer uses a defacer daily to help reduce wasted feed.
 However, the Flir® infrared thermal camera confirms the visual analysis, that the edges of the defacer are not working properly and allowing air into the bunker, causing it to heat.

 Our silage audit also includes fecal and TMR samples for analysis.
 The purpose of this analysis is to get an indication of the total-tract starch digestibility of the cows.
 Chr.
 Hansen is recognized as the world’s microbial expert.

 Contact us to learn more about a silage audit at your dairy farm.